waiz3ple/ubiquiti/README.md

   |- ...
 ```

-The `public` directory contains the index HTML file and any other static assets.
+The `public` directory contains the index HTML file and other static assets.
 The `src` directory contains the main application code, including components and the root `App.tsx` file.

 ## Strong Areas